IBM Cloud Docs

 • Rational Dev Studio for IBM i.

 Adding a license increases the service cost.
-The selected licenses are injected to your VM instance.
-You can install specific solutions on your VM instance, and the licenses are automatically set.
-If you want to use these licensed programs on your IBM i VM instance, you must order these licenses through Power Virtual Server.
-You cannot use existing licenses in your VM instance.
+The selected licenses are injected to your VSI.
+You can install specific solutions on your VSI, and the licenses are automatically set.
+If you want to use these licensed programs on your IBM i VSI, you must order these licenses through Power Virtual Server.
+You cannot use existing licenses in your VSI.

-If you select Full Linux Subscription (FLS) images, the Power Virtual Server user interface provides you with an option to pass in user data during the first boot runtime.
-The user data must be uncompressed, start with #cloud-config, and the size must not exceed 63 Kb.
+If you select Full Linux Subscription (FLS) images, the Power Virtual Server user interface provides you with an option to pass in user data or scripts during the first boot runtime.
+When you end the user data for the Linux images, you must complete the validation checks that are in place.
+No validation checks are done for AIX and bring your own license images.
 For more information, see Passing user-defined scripts.

 Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 This virtual optical image includes a collection of the media necessary for various IBM i tasks, for all supported IBM i releases.
 With the COR image deployed, a second Power Virtual Server Instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
 For more information on COR images, see Cloud Optical Repository.